 To be suitable for electricity generation, a river needs to have a combination of

 flow – how much water is flowing down the river per second, and

 head – a difference in height over a reasonably short distance.

 Find out more about hydro power systems and the planning permissions and licenses required.

 It’s also important to consider what happens to the river in summer.
 The minimum flow during dry periods is usually the deciding factor, no matter how impressive the river looks when it is in flood.

-Maintenance costs vary but are usually low as hydro systems are very reliable.
+Maintenance costs also vary but are usually low.
+Hydro systems are very reliable.